han942/FairDgcl/README.md

 # FairDgcl: Fairness-aware Recommendation with Dynamic Graph Contrastive Learning

-This is the PyTorch implementation for **FairDgcl** proposed in the paper **FairDgcl: Fairness-aware Recommendation with Dynamic Graph Contrastive Learning**, which is submitted to the Transactions on Knowledge and Data Engineering (TKDE).
+This is the PyTorch implementation for **FairDgcl** proposed in the paper **FairDgcl: Fairness-aware Recommendation with Dynamic Graph Contrastive Learning**, which has been accepted for publication in IEEE Transactions on Knowledge and Data Engineering (TKDE).

 ## 1. Introduction